Calvinism vs Arminianism – Comparison Chart

-The following material from Romans: An Interpretative Outline (pp.144-147). by David N. Steele and Curtis C. Thomas, contrasts the Five Points of Arminianism with the Five Points of Calvinism in the clearest and most concise form that we have seen anywhere.
+The following material from Romans: An Interpretive Outline (pp.144-147). by David N. Steele and Curtis C. Thomas, contrasts the Five Points of Arminianism with the Five Points of Calvinism in the clearest and most concise form that we have seen anywhere.
 It is also found in their smaller book, The Five Points of Calvinism (pp. 16-19).
 Both books are published by The Presbyterian and Reformed Publishing Co., Philadelphia.(1963).
 Messrs.
 Steele and Thomas have served for several years as co-pastors of a Southern Baptist church, in Little Rock, Arkansas.

 Free Will or Human Ability